michaelalim/Tableau-Projects/README.md

 ---

-## 🚀 What I Learned
+## 🚀 What I Am Learning

-Throughout this course, I gained knowledge and practical experience in:
+Throughout this course, I will gain knowledge and practical experience in:

 - Data visualization principles
 - Tableau interface and workflow